Do You Need a Money Belt for Traveling? Honest Answer

-Yes, a money belt is worth it for most international travelers.
+Yes, a money belt is worth it for the majority of international travelers.
 If you are visiting any destination where pickpocketing, petty theft, or crowded tourist areas are common — which includes most of Europe, South America, Southeast Asia, and many parts of Africa — a money belt keeps your passport, primary credit cards, and emergency cash hidden under your clothing for under $25.
 The U.S. State Department processed over 60,000 emergency passport replacements in 2024 alone, many due to theft that a simple body-worn wallet could have prevented.

 What a Money Belt Actually Does